igarash1/Better-SPOJ/README.md

 ## Current Features

+* Open SPOJ in a new tab when you click on the extension icon.

+This feature will enable you to practice harder on SPOJ.

 * Points displayed on the problem lists.

   ![Points displayed beside all problems](./ad_list.png "all classical problems"){ width=50% }